Legendarytolex/testing/README.md

 this readme is irrelevant, i'm gonna delete it real soon.
+More changes